-With the revised Lead and Copper Rule mandating new requirements, we’ve heard many utilities ask about best practices for taking advantage of program funding opportunities.
+With the revised Lead and Copper Rule mandating new requirements, we’ve heard many utilities ask where and how they can take advantage of program funding opportunities.
 Check out some of our favorite and most practical resources related to funding below.

 This blog covers ways to take action and get ahead on LCRR projects, walking through types of federal funding available (both one-time and recurring sources) as well as steps your team can take today.